Quarantine exemption for fully vaccinated BBWF delegates

 2. PROOF OF VACCINATION & VACCINE DECLARATION FORM: Fully vaccinated residents of countries outside the European Union are exempt from the non-EU travel ban and so are welcome in the Netherlands.
 Remember to bring your proof of vaccination and vaccine declaration form with you to show that you meet the criteria to enter the country.

 3. NEGATIVE COVID TEST: To enter the Netherlands from outside the EU, you’ll need either a negative PCR test result from less than 48 hours before departure or a negative antigen test result from less than 24 hours before.
 You may need to fill in a short health declaration form stating you have no symptoms, but often this is covered by the airline.

 4. VISA (if you need one): You can use the Dutch government’s Schengen Visa Advisor and your own government website to find out if a visa is required for your trip.

 If you come armed with all that, you should have everything you need to get to the show!
 All of the important stuff you might want to know about health & safety at the show itself, including entry to the event, can be found on this page - we’re updating it frequently.

-Travelling Home: At the time of writing, the Netherlands is on the UK’s amber list for travel, meaning that fully vaccinated British people do not have to quarantine on return to the UK, but please use the British government website to make sure you know what you’ll need to do to get back smoothly.
+Travelling Home: You can use your own government’s website to make sure you know what you’ll need to do to get back smoothly.
 If you need a test to return (currently you do), the Netherlands is providing those for free for travellers.
 Find out more here.